kpreid/rendiff/rendiff/README.md

 Stability
 ---------

 `rendiff` is being used within one of my other projects (`all-is-cubes`) and reliably performs its function.
-However, there are several features that it lacks, which may result in API changes in future versions:
+However, there are several features that it lacks, which may result in breaking API or behavior changes in future versions:

 * Customizing the pixel comparison (color value distance) function.
-* More effective comparison of antialiased images.
+* Allowance for antialiased edges.
-* Processing images of greater than 8 bits-per-component.
+* Input images of greater than 8 bits-per-component.
-* Not requiring the input to use the image type from [the `image` library](https://docs.rs/image/latest/image/).

 License
 -------